-Tim Conway’s legendary Dorf character was a bumbling Germanic dwarf who waddled his way through a series of faux-instructional videos in the 1980’s (Dorf On Golf, Dorf On Fishing, Dorf on the Industrial Military Complex, and so on).
-The entire bit hinged on the universal truth that there is nothing funnier than a guy who puts shoes on his knees and pretends to be a dwarf when he really isn’t.
-On the other hand, the not-so-legendary character of Krippendorf (Richard Dreyfuss, not quite a midget, but at least a foot shorter than his co-star Jenna Elfman) is a bumbling American anthropology professor who starred in only one film, a movie which counter-argued that there nothing is funnier than locking a menstruating 12 year-old in a cage and anointing her with pig urine (more on that later in this review, and to therapists for the rest of my life).
+Tim Conway’s legendary Dorf character was a bumbling Germanic dwarf who waddled his way through a series of faux-instructional videos in the 1980s (Dorf On Golf, Dorf On Fishing, Dorf on the Industrial Military Complex, and so on).
+The entire bit hinged on the universal truth that there is nothing funnier than a guy who puts shoes on his knees and pretends to be a dwarf when he isn’t.
+On the other hand, the not-so-legendary character of Krippendorf (Richard Dreyfuss) is a bumbling American anthropology professor who starred in only one film, a movie which counter-argued that there nothing is funnier than locking a menstruating 12-year-old in a cage and anointing her with pig urine.
+More on that later in this review, and to therapists for the rest of my life.

-To be fair, Krippendorf’s Tribe isn’t quite on the same laugh riot level as Dorf, but the film is no less varied in its instructional wisdom.
+Krippendorf’s Tribe isn’t on the same laugh riot level as Dorf, but Krippendorf’s Tribe is no less varied in its instructional wisdom.
 For example, we get…

-Krippendorf’s first order of business involves faking a circumcision ritual by using his 4 year-old son as bait, pretending to remove the foreskin with a stone machete.
-This “comedic” sequence is extremely prolonged, atonal and disturbing, to the point that I lamented my lack of a time machine, or any other technology that would have allowed me to travel back and assassinate D.W.
+Krippendorf’s first order of business involves faking a circumcision ritual by using his four-year-old son as bait, pretending to remove the foreskin with a stone machete.
+This “comedic” sequence is hugely prolonged, atonal and disturbing, to the point that I lamented my lack of a time machine or any other technology that would have allowed me to travel back and assassinate D.W.
 Griffith for allowing this madness to happen.
-When Krippendorf shows his grisly circumcision footage to the public, it causes a huge sensation that has television network execs clamoring at his door for more.
-It makes sense, because we all know how popular genital mutilation is with the general public these days.
+When Krippendorf shows his grisly circumcision footage to the public, it causes a considerable sensation that has television network execs clamoring at his door for more.
+It makes sense because we all know how popular genital mutilation is with the general public these days.

 KRIPPENDORF ON…SELLING YOUR SEX TAPE